 Advanced Options

-- Timing – You can set the animation duration.
+- Timing – Set the animation duration.

 Note: This will work on the animation created using the previous options mentioned above.